 - Lock up your money until retirement – EPF and PRS (Private Retirement Scheme, kinda like secondary, optional EPF)

-- Even *if* they say they don’t charge withdrawal fees, many unit trusts and mutual funds will impose a combination of these 9 types of fees
+- Charge you a lot of fees.
+Many unit trusts and mutual funds will impose a combination of these 9 types of fees.

 #2 – High-interest savings account